CAN I TRAVEL TO MEXICO?

 WHAT ARE THE TRAVEL RESTRICTIONS IN MEXICO?

 As of now, there are no travel restrictions for travellers arriving in Mexico and commercial flights to and from are running!
 When arriving in Mexico if you have any COVID-19 symptoms, you should ask for the international health team and possible testing/screening may occur.
 A completed "Cuestionario de identificación de factores de riesgo en viajeros" (basically a passenger locator form) must be presented to immigration upon arrival.

 What the UK Government Says:

 The UK Government have recently updated International travel restrictions and we for one and down for it!
 International travel is back on!
 This will be split into 2 sections for those than are double vaccinated - Ok to travel and do not travel, simple right?
 Obviously you’ll need to check the country's entry requirements and their conditions for entry but Mexico is currently on the UK’s OK To Travel list.
 Time to start packing!
 You will still need to complete a passenger locator form to arrive back into the UK and follow Mexico's entry requirements.

 Check for more information from the UK Government here

 For U.S citizens, travel to Mexico is permitted, with NO requirements for a negative COVID-19 test before entry or quarantine upon arrival in Mexico.
 However, the U.S Department of State advises reconsidering any travel to Mexico while quarantine rules vary in each state upon arriving back into the U.S. Check here for more information on travelling to mexico.

-Yes, you can travel to Mexico, if also willing to quarantine when home (for UK residents) but the UK & US government advises against any non-essential travel.
-If you do go, make sure your travel insurance covers you.
+Yes, you can travel to Mexico!
+If you do go, make sure your travel insurance covers you and make sure you familiarise yourself with Mexico & your country's travel restrictions.
 For insurance that covers travellers where most other providers don't; check out Battle Face Insurance

 WHEN IS THE BEST TIME TO VISIT MEXICO?